 Children who need a social worker

-Children may need a social worker due to abuse, neglect and complex family circumstances.
+Children may need a social worker due to abuse, neglect and/or complex family circumstances.
 Experiences of adversity and trauma can leave children vulnerable to further harm, as well as potentially creating barriers to attendance, learning, behaviour and mental health.